sahilit/Arcade_game/README.md

 - JavaScript ES6 Concept.

 ## How To Download and Play Locally
-- To Download or Clone the game click on the 'Clone or download' button present in top right or [click here](https://codeload.github.com/sahilit/arcade_game/zip/master).
+- To Download or Clone the game click on the 'Clone or download' button present in top right or [Click Here](https://codeload.github.com/sahilit/arcade_game/zip/master).
 - To Play the game locally just open the index.html file.

 ## How To Play